EliAndrewC/l7r/setting/l7r.md

 **Rank 15**: the Emperor (and no one else)

-**Rank 14**: the Imperial Chancellor (usually from an Imperial family but currently Kakita Yoshi), and all 7 of the Clan daimyo (sometimes called the Clan Champions)
+**Rank 14**: the Imperial Chancellor (usually from an Imperial Family but currently Kakita Yoshi), and all 7 of the Clan daimyo (sometimes called the Clan Champions)

-**Rank 13**: The ruling daimyo of the great Families, e.g. while Akodo Toturi is of the Fourteenth Rank due to being the daimyo of the whole Lion clan, Ikoma Tsanuri is of the Thirteenth Rank, as she is the daimyo over the entire Ikoma family but is subordinate to Akodo Toturi.
+**Rank 13**: The ruling daimyo of the great Families, e.g. while Akodo Toturi is of the Fourteenth Rank due to being the daimyo of the whole Lion Clan, Ikoma Tsanuri is of the Thirteenth Rank, as she is the daimyo over the entire Ikoma Family but is subordinate to Akodo Toturi.
 Imperial Ministers are also Rank 13.

 **Rank 12**: a House daimyo, i.e. the daimyo of a vassal family of one of the Great Families, e.g. before his death Akodo no Damasu Kojima was of the Twelfth Rank.